automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 # useComment__

 ## useCommentCreation
+When the user equips the comment tool, it displays a comment upon the surface of the editor panel.
+This hook contains a couple of methods using the ``useEvent`` hook, to recognise the events from the users clicks.
+When a comment is created, it also retrieves the x and y axis, which these preceding elements are then stored into the ``store`` (``useProjectStore``);

 ## useCommentDragging
 useCommentDragging is a custom hook that contains a selection of comments.
 The comments were originally selected from the ``useResourceDragging`` custom hook. useCommentDragging is simply a selected area of comments that can be used as reference.